KoryIII/framasoft-official-plugins/peertube-plugin-auto-mute/README.md

 ## Blocklist URL format

-This plugins expect the following JSON format from public blocklists:
+This plugin expects the following JSON format from public blocklists:

 ```
 {